Azure/azure-sdk-for-go/documentation/developer_setup.md

 ### Scrubbing Secrets

 The recording files eventually live in the main repository (`github.com/Azure/azure-sdk-for-go`) and we need to make sure that all of these recordings are free from secrets.
 To do this we use Sanitizers with regular expressions for replacements.
 All of the available sanitizers are available as methods from the `recording` package.
+The recording methods generally take three parameters: the test instance (`t *testing.T`), the value to be removed (ie. an account name or key), and the value to use in replacement.

 | Sanitizer Type | Method | Parameters | Notes |
 | -------------- | ------ | ---------- | ----- |